Why study this course

 You will also become familiar with the role of engineering within the business environment, as particular attention is paid to economics, management and law.

-- the opportunity to follow a sandwich year in industry if you choose the relevant four-year BEng or five-year MEng degree option
+If Chartered status is important to you, our MEng courses may offer a quicker, more direct route than a BEng course.
+Other integrated engineering courses available include the opportunity to follow a sandwich year in industry if you choose the relevant four-year BEng or five-year MEng degree option.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows:

 AAB-ABB.
 Must include Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.

 We carefully consider your contextual data (the circumstances in which you've been studying) upon application.
 Where a grade range is advertised this reflects our typical standard and contextual offers.
 Eligible students will be given an offer at the lower end of the advertised grade range.
 Where there is no grade range advertised you will usually receive additional points in the selection process.
 Learn about eligible courses and how contextual data is applied.